bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 Companies: Dexcom and Abbott Laboratories are leading manufacturers of CGM (continuous glucose monitoring) systems, offering devices that deliver real-time glucose readings and trend data.

+### Wearable Device to Track Epilepsy

+This wearable technology is focused on monitoring and analyzing symptoms of epilepsy, aiding in the effective management of the condition.

+Company: Neurava is at the forefront of developing these innovative wearable devices.

+### Wearable for monitoring of chronic kidney disease

+Description: A wearable device for the arm that uses non-invasive methods to prevent and monitor chronic kidney diseases, offering a new approach to managing this widespread health issue.

+Company: Metyos is pioneering this technology with its cutting-edge wearable device.

+### Devices for Chronic Pain

+Description: Devices designed to deliver neuromodulation therapy, effectively managing chronic pain conditions and improving quality of life.

+Company: Nalu Neurostimulation is known for its advanced pain management devices.

+### Gloves Reducing Hand Tremors

+These gloves are engineered to stabilize hand movements for patients with Parkinson’s disease, helping to reduce tremors and improve daily functionality.

+Company: Various companies are in the development stages for this type of assistive technology.

 Companies developing smart dispensers: HeroContact us if you want to discuss your product’s challenges.
 [Schedule a free consultation in 48 hours](/start-project/)!